 One of the most traditional ones is the Fira de Santa Llúcia (in the photo), which is held from late November to 23 December in the Cathedral square.
 Documented since 1786, it is the oldest Christmas fair in Barcelona.

-It has been for some years now that Plaça de Catalunya hosts a solidarity market, in which some NGOs offer fruits of their work.
+It has been for some years now that Plaça de Catalunya hosts a fundraising market, in which some NGOs offer fruits of their work.
 There is also a chance to acquire practical gifts with a social background.

 Nativity scenes in the streets of Barcelona